-We have been requested by Gibraltar Industries, Inc., a Delaware corporation ("Company"), to furnish you with our opinions as to the matters hereinafter set forth in connection with the proposed registration under the Securities Act of 1933, as amended ("Act"), and the rules and regulations promulgated thereunder ("Rules"), of Seven Hundred Fifty Thousand (750,000) shares of the Company's Common Stock, \$.01 par value ("Shares"), for issuance by the Company to certain of the Company's employees, non-employee directors, consultants and other service providers pursuant to the Gibraltar Industries, Inc. 2005 Equity Incentive Plan ("Plan"), as contemplated by the above-captioned registration statement ("Registration Statement").
+We have been requested by Gibraltar Industries, Inc., a Delaware corporation ("Company"), to furnish you with our opinions as to the matters hereinafter set forth in connection with the above-captioned post-effective amendments to Form S-8 registration statements under the Securities Act of 1933, as amended ("Act"), and the rules and regulations promulgated thereunder (collectively, the "Amendments").
+The Form S-8 registration statements subject to the Amendments cover an aggregate of 3,000,000 shares of the Company's common stock, \$.01 par value, consisting of (i) Two Million Two Hundred Fifty Thousand (2,250,000) shares registered on Form S-8 Registration Statement No. 333-143582 filed on June 7, 2007 and (ii) Seven Hundred Fifty Thousand (750,000) shares registered on Form S-8 Registration Statement No. 333-172588 filed on March 3, 2011 (collectively the "Shares").
+The Shares are issuable by the Company to certain of the Company's employees, non-employee directors, consultants and other service providers pursuant to the Gibraltar Industries, Inc. 2005 Equity Incentive Plan ("Plan").
 This opinion letter is being furnished in accordance with the requirements of Item 601(b)(5) of Regulation S-K under the Act.

-In connection with this request, we have examined the Registration Statement proposed to be filed with the Securities and Exchange Commission ("Commission"), and originals, or copies, authenticated to our satisfaction, of: (a) the Certificate of Incorporation and By-Laws of the Company, and any amendments thereto; (b) records of proceedings of the Board of Directors of the Company; and (c) such other documents of the Company and/or public officials or others as we have deemed necessary to form a basis for the opinions hereinafter expressed.
+In connection with the Company's request, we have examined the Amendments proposed to be filed under the Act with the Securities and Exchange Commission, and originals, or copies, authenticated to our satisfaction, of: (a) the Certificate of Incorporation and By-Laws of the Company, and any amendments thereto; (b) records of proceedings of the Board of Directors of the Company; and (c) such other documents of the Company and/or public officials or others as we have deemed necessary to form a basis for the opinions hereinafter expressed.

-In our examination, we have assumed the legal capacity of all natural persons, the genuineness of all signatures, the authenticity of all documents submitted to us as originals, the conformity to original documents of all documents submitted to us as a facsimile, electronic, certified, conformed or photostatic copies and the authenticity of the originals of such copies.
+In our examination, we have assumed the legal capacity of all natural persons, the genuineness of all signatures, the authenticity of all documents submitted to us as originals, the conformity to original documents of all documents submitted to us as facsimile, electronic, certified, conformed or photostatic copies and the authenticity of the originals of such copies.
 In making our examination of documents executed or to be executed, we have assumed that such documents are or will be a valid and binding obligation of, and enforceable against, the parties thereto, other than the Company.
 As to any facts material to the opinions expressed herein that we have not independently established or verified, we have relied upon statements and representations of officers and other representatives of the Company and of public officials.